alxn0/zet/docs/133/README.md

 The following example is from the [mozilla developer network's](../133/http_response.svg)

+They can also includes [query string](../138/README.md) to pass parameters to the server.

 ## Example using netcast

 Using `netcast` utility, it is possible to send raw HTTP request